 The Budget Support Reserve was being held as a contingency against future demand led pressures and had also been used to deal with the funding pressures arising from austerity.
 The plan was to end the use of this reserve and repurpose the remaining balance for use as part of the Invest to Save Reserve and the Capital Financing and Efficiency Improvement Reserve.
-However, given the economic uncertainty caused by the Covid-19 pandemic, the conflict in Ukraine and other global factors, this reserve has been re-established.
+However, given the economic uncertainty caused by the Covid-19 pandemic, the conflict in Ukraine and other global factors, this reserve has been reestablished and has been used in full in 2023/24 to support constabulary pressures as planned in the second year of the three year spending review period.